 Organisers are hoping the league will eventually attract the world's best female players and stop England's top stars heading to Germany and the United States, where there are already major professional competitions.

-not similar to (sem semelhanças com)
+unlike not similar to (sem semelhanças com)

-not professional, not done for money (não profissional, sem ser realizado por dinheiro)
+amateur not professional, not done for money (não profissional, sem ser realizado por dinheiro)

-attempts to do something (tentativas de fazer algo)
+efforts attempts to do something (tentativas de fazer algo)

-stay away from, prevent meeting (ficar distante de, prevenir encontro com)
+avoid stay away from, prevent meeting (ficar distante de, prevenir encontro com)

-unbalanced, unequal (desequilibrado, desigual)
+uneven unbalanced, unequal (desequilibrado, desigual)

-amount of money available (montante de dinheiro disponível)
+budget amount of money available (montante de dinheiro disponível)

-to equal (igualar)
+to match to equal (igualar)

-monies or amounts regularly earned (dinheiro ou pagamentos recebidos rewgularmente)
+incomes monies or amounts regularly earned (dinheiro ou pagamentos recebidos rewgularmente)

-some time in the future, probably after delays or problems (em algum momento do futuro, geralmente após atrasos ou problemas)
+eventually some time in the future, probably after delays or problems (em algum momento do futuro, geralmente após atrasos ou problemas)

-going to, leaving for (indo para, se dirigindo a)
+heading to going to, leaving for (indo para, se dirigindo a)